-If you can find a good deal on a console bundle, then buy one.
-Assuming you don’t already have the game in the bundle, it’s likely a better bargain than the console itself.
-These make especially nice gifts, as the recipient can immediately put the console to use.
+In general, bundles are a good buy.
+Assuming you don’t already have the game in a console bundle, it likely offers a better value than the console itself.
+They also make especially nice gifts, as the recipient can immediately put the console to use.

 One of the best ways to take advantage of the Black Friday discounts is to buy gaming accessories or merchandise.
-These are usually not essential, so you may be more apt to buy them when they’re not full price.
+These are usually not essential, so you may be more apt to buy them when they’re under full price.

 Track Black Friday Ads

-Black Friday Tips to Keep in Mind
+Black Friday Tips to Keep In Mind